tplisson/ccs-ignite22/README.md

 </details>
 <br/>

-Sample Terraform HCL file used to verify that our custom policy flags misconfigurations appropriately:  [ignite22.tf](ignite22.tf)
+And this is sample Terraform file (HCL format) used to verify that our custom policy flags misconfigurations appropriately:  [ignite22.tf](ignite22.tf)

 `ignite22.tf`